tjdragonhash/hedera22-dlobex/README.md

 - Use the average buy/sell order prices post trade as a dynamic inflection point for AMM implementations.
 - Implement FATF-16 by default for native HBARs.
 - Implement Maker-Checker by default.
-- Port Uniswap to Hedera for fun
+- Port Uniswap to Hedera
 - An entitlement system with multi-signature for authentication and authorisation
 - A link to an Automated Market Maker contract whose inflection point is determined by the last traded price
 - More functions to facilitate price discovery while reducing costs